Skill Demand Index

 Which roles need Statistical Modeling most:

-Other positions drive 40% of demand.
-Data Analysis and Data Science / ML also frequently list Statistical Modeling as a requirement.
-Skills commonly paired with Statistical Modeling include Data Analysis.
+Other positions drive 46% of demand.
+Data Science / ML and Software Engineering also frequently list Statistical Modeling as a requirement.
+Skills commonly paired with Statistical Modeling include Data Analysis and Data Science.

 Depth Level Distribution